takepayments Review: The Best Payment Solution for UK Businesses?

 Both options also entail a £250 + VAT setup fee.

-The pros of the EPOS system takepayments offers for hospitality is its ability to allow for bookings and employee time keeping, which are often add-on features in competitor EPOS systems, like Square.
-Meanwhile, takepayments’s retail EPOS system accepts an unlimited number of users, a bonus if you have a high number of staff on a part time basis.
+The pros of the EPOS system takepayments offers for hospitality are its ability to allow for bookings and employee time keeping, which are often add-on features in competitor EPOS systems, like Square.
+Meanwhile, takepayments’ retail EPOS system accepts an unlimited number of users, a bonus if you have a high number of staff on a part-time basis.

-However, me and other testers did encounter some issues.
+However, other testers and I did encounter some issues.
 While the system was generally easy to navigate, in the backend, a lot of testers found the process of adding products unnecessarily complex.
 In the front end, some also had trouble applying discounts and adding customer details due to a lack of visual cues on the interface.

 What Kind of Business is takepayments Best For?